Tremont, Camino, Carson, and Henson share the same underlying structure and functionality. This guide applies to all these templates.

 The Index has its own background color.

-You can create a full-bleed banner image or video to any of these page types:
+You can create a full-bleed banner image or video at the top of any of these page types:

 Tip: Your site padding must be set to 0 for images to appear full-bleed.